 Vesta Giles is a screenwriter and freelance writer from Kamloops, BC, Canada.
-Her first Movie of the Week, Daughter for Sale (formerly titled Justice Unleashed) (Odyssey Media, Inc.), will be on the Lifetime Network in the US in 2017.
-She has another Movie of the Week, also with Odyssey, in the development stages and is currently planning to shoot a short film, When I’m Dead, in 2017.
+Her first Movie of the Week, Daughter for Sale (formerly titled Justice Unleashed) (Odyssey Media, Inc.), aired on the Lifetime Network in the US in 2017.
+She has another Movie of the Week, also with Odyssey, in the development stages and is currently planning to shoot a short film, When I’m Dead, in 2018 – stay tuned for impending crowd funding campaign.
 She is currently working on several other scripts as well.

 Vesta has also written a number of promotional and instructional videos for a variety of local organizations.
 In the 1990s she wrote a 30 minute video for Shaw Cable called They Call It Dressage about the equestrian sport of dressage.

 A lifetime student, Vesta has learned the craft of Screenwriting with Larry Brody from TVWriter and also took film and writing courses through the Emily Carr College of Art and Design (now the Emily Carr University of Art and Design) and the Vancouver Playhouse.

 Vesta has over 25 years of experience as a freelance writer, having written for magazines such as Canadian Living, Canadian Airlines Inflight, Vogue Knitting.
 She has also worked with marketing companies and advertising agencies over the years, creating advertising copy for national and regional campaigns.